logo

 37. Sweet lips waiting for that perfect kiss

 This picture was taken at Curaçao, Dutch Caribbean.
-Usually box fishes are difficult to take pictures of, since they do not have a problem of a diver coming close, but if you show interest, they always turn the back and not the face to you.
-That's why I tried to swim 0.5m above the fish and showing no interest at all to him.
-The same time I had my camera not in front of me, but below at my chest pointing to the bottom.
-When the right moment had come, I turned the camera 90 degrees to the front and just point and shoot, hoping to have the fish in focus.
-Never expected to have its beautiful lips that close!
+Usually, box fishes are difficult to photograph since they do not have a problem with a diver coming close, but if you show interest, they always turn their back and not their face to you.
+That's why I tried to swim 0.5m above the fish, showing no interest at all.
+At the same time, I had my camera not in front of me, but below at my chest, pointing to the bottom.
+When the right moment came, I turned the camera 90 degrees to the front and just pointed and shot, hoping to have the fish in focus.
+I never expected to have its beautiful lips that close!

 38. Have a great trip wherever you go